 Debris Hut using Natural Land Features

-Here is another example of a Lean to with a Bed that’s integrated into the shelter’s structure.
+Here is another example of a Lean-to with a Bed that’s integrated into the shelter’s design.

 Do you have pictures of shelters that you’ve built?
 Share them with us and we’ll add them to a future story.